 Emissions from damaged peatlands account for 5% of the global carbon budget, with the majority coming from tropical peatlands.
 There are significant challenges associated with restoring damaged peatlands.
 While most research has helped to understand environmental processes, a big gap remains in identifying how we can govern peatlands in such a way that the resilience of poor and marginalised groups can be enhanced through restoration.
 Funded by the British Academy, this new project brings together social scientists specialising in environmental governance who will work alongside natural scientists to develop new transformational governance actions to better manage climate risks in tropical peatlands.
 The research focusses on Indonesia, Peru and the Congo Basin, which together represent the majority of tropical peatlands area and emissions.

-The project is co-led by UNEP’s Global Peatlands Initiative with researchers from Scotland’s Rural College and nine Universities and research institutes from the UK, Peru, Indonesia, Democratic Republic of Congo and Republic of Congo.
+The project is co-led by UNEP’s Global Peatlands Initiative with researchers from Scotland’s Rural College and nine Universities and research institutes from the UK (Newcastle University, University of Leicester, University of York, University for the Third Horizon, 3Keel), Peru (Instituto de Investigaciones de la Amazonia Peruana), Indonesia (International Tropical Peatlands Centre), Democratic Republic of Congo (University of Kisangani) and Republic of Congo (Marien Ngouabi University).

 Dianna Kopansky, Coordinator of UNEP’s Global Peatlands Initiative and joint Principal Investigator for the new project explained the importance of the work: